-DS I’ve actually had a lot of people say to me, you know, why don’t people write books anymore about characters you could admire, who are building their own homes, and then building schools for disabled people.
+DS I’ve actually had a lot of people say to me, you know, why don’t people write books anymore about characters you could admire, who are building their own homes and schools for disabled people.
 But like, you could never do that!
-I mean, I don’t know if they’ve read any books or I’m not sure what books they’re even talking about.
+I don’t know if they’ve read any books, or I’m not sure what books they’re even talking about.
 I mean, it’s hard to write a book, but actually I get that a lot too.

-RM I admire the truth, you know, that’s the thing that admire.
+RM I admire the truth, you know, that’s the thing that I admire.
 Life is actually lived.